Random walker derivation of Archie's law: Walker Diffusion Method

-where the set $\left\{ R\right\} $ of walker displacements, each occurring over the time interval $t$, comprises a Gaussian distribution that must necessarily be centered well beyond $\xi$. {[}For practical purposes, the correlation length $\xi$ is the length scale above which the \textquotedblleft effective\textquotedblright , or macroscopic, value of a transport property is obtained.
-That is, all volumes of linear dimension $\xi$ or greater are statistically identical.{]} Note that $D_{w}$ is dimensionless, due to the principle of detailed balance that governs the walker behavior.
-Also, it is useful to note that $D_{w}=1$ in the case of a single-phase system, and $D_{w}<1$ otherwise.
+where the set $\left\{ R\right\} $ of walker displacements, each occurring over the time interval $t$, must have a Gaussian probability distribution that is necessarily centered well beyond a displacement value $\xi$.
+The correlation length $\xi$ is identified as the length scale above which a composite material attains its ``effective'', or macroscopic, value of a scalar transport property, such as electrical conductivity.